Salivary Gland Disorders

 Treatment of salivary gland disorders may involve treating the underlying condition or illness.
 Salivary gland disorders that are caused by infection may be treated with antibiotics and obstructed salivary glands may subside with increased fluid intake.
 In some cases, a doctor may use an instrument to open blocked ducts.
 If a mass has developed within the salivary gland, it may be surgically removed.
 Cancerous tumors that are removed may also be followed by additional radiation treatment.

-Doctors will create a customized treatment plan for each individual condition.
+Dr. Gopal & Dr. Vernick will create a customized treatment plan for each individual condition.